Gunfire at NJ Festival Leaves 22 Hurt, Suspect Dead

 "[It] just kept going," Franco Roberts said.

-At least one suspect, a 33-year-old man, was killed during the melee.
-A second suspect is in police custody, officials said.
+At least 22 people were injured during the ordeal.
+Officials say 17 of the victims were shot while others who were hiding behind cars during the shooting were hurt when the vehicles began to move.

+Police are also investigating an attempted carjacking in an alley behind the venue.
+Investigators have not yet determined whether it's related to the shooting.

-The youngest victim was a 13-year-old who remains in critical condition at Capital Health Regional Center in Trenton, according to investigators.
-Three other victims are also in critical condition.
+The youngest victim was a 13-year-old who was taken to Capital Health Regional Center in Trenton.
+The teen's condition was upgraded from critical to stable.
+Two other victims were also upgraded to stable while a fourth person, who police believe is another suspect in the shooting, remains in critical condition.

+Irvin Higgenbotham was released from the hospital after suffering multiple gunshot wounds.

+"I don't wish it on nobody," Higgenbotham said.
+"The kids out here, these guns and stuff, it's no good."

+Police recovered multiple weapons after the shooting.
+One weapon was a handgun with an extended capacity magazine that contained more ammunition than permitted under New Jersey law, officials said.

-On Sunday, crime scene tape surrounded the venue, an old warehouse building that now shares a parking lot with a supermarket, bank and laundry facility.
-People could be seen dropping off flowers for the victims throughout the morning.
+Sunday morning, crime scene tape surrounded the venue, an old warehouse building that now shares a parking lot with a supermarket, bank and laundry facility.
+People could be seen dropping off flowers for the victims throughout the day.

 Ernie Rivas has owned a shop near the site of the shooting for 17 years and said he came back from the beach Sunday morning when he heard what happened.